-Goodwill and indefinite-lived intangible testing.
-Goodwill and indefinite-lived intangibles are tested for impairment on at least an annual basis in the fourth quarter of the year.
-In the first step of testing for goodwill impairment, we estimate the fair value of each reporting unit, which we have determined to be our geographic operating segments, and compare the fair value with the carrying value of the net assets assigned to each reporting unit.
+In the first step of quantitative testing for goodwill impairment, we estimate the fair value of each reporting unit and compare the fair value with the carrying value of the net assets assigned to each reporting unit.
 If the fair value of a reporting unit is greater than the carrying value of the net assets assigned to the reporting unit, then no impairment results.
 If the fair value is less than its carrying value, then we would perform a second step and determine the fair value of the goodwill.
 In this second step, the fair value of goodwill is determined by deducting the fair value of a reporting unit's identifiable assets and liabilities from the fair value of the reporting unit as a whole, as if that reporting unit had just been acquired and the purchase price were being initially allocated.
-If the fair value of the goodwill is less than its carrying value for a reporting unit, an impairment charge would be recorded to earnings in our Consolidated Statement of Income.
-In testing indefinite-lived intangibles for impairment, we compare the estimated fair value of each indefinite-lived intangible to its carrying value.
-If the fair value of the indefinite-lived intangible is less than its carrying value, an impairment charge would be recorded to earnings in our Consolidated Statement of Income.
+If the fair value of the goodwill is less than its carrying value for a reporting unit, an impairment charge would be recorded to earnings in our Consolidated Statements of Income.
+In testing indefinite-lived intangible for impairment, we compare the estimated fair value of each indefinite-lived intangible to its carrying value, an impairment charge would be recorded to earnings in our Consolidated Statements of Income.

 To determine the fair value of each of our reporting units as a whole and each indefinite-lived intangible asset, we use discounted cash flow analyses, which require significant assumptions and estimates about the future operations of each reporting unit and the future discrete cash flows related to each indefinite-lived intangible asset.
 Significant judgments inherent in these analyses include the determination of appropriate discount rates, the amount and timing of expected future cash flows and growth rates.
-The cash flows employed in our 2010 discounted cash flow analyses were based on ten-year financial forecasts, which in turn were based on the 2011 annual budget developed internally by management.
-These forecasts reflect operating profit margins that were consistent with 2010 results and perpetual revenue growth rates of 4.5%.
+The cash flows employed in our 2011 discounted cash flow analyses were based on ten-year financial forecasts, which in turn were based on the 2012 annual budget developed internally by management.
+These forecasts reflect operating profit margins that were consistent with 2011 results and perpetual revenue growth rates of 3.5%.
 Our discount rate assumptions are based on an assessment of our weighted average cost of capital.
 In assessing the reasonableness of our determined fair values of our reporting units, we evaluate our results against our current market capitalization.

 In addition, we would evaluate a reporting unit for impairment if events or circumstances change between annual tests indicating a possible impairment.
-Examples of such events or circumstances include the following:
+Examples of such events or circumstances are the same as those described above for the qualitative assessment of goodwill impairment.